nolliechyTW/WIL/C/HeadFirstReadingNotes/03_String.md

 - for string manipulation
     - strchr() : find the location of a character inside a string
     - strcmp() : compare two strings
-    - strstr() : find the location of a astring inside another string
+    - strstr() : find the location of a string inside another string
     - strcpy() : copy one string to another
     - strlen() : find the length of a string
     - strcat() : concatenate two strings